TABLE OF CONTENTS

 Multiple Payment Types

-As you grow your subscription business more, the more inclusivity that you provide will allow for a larger audience that you can cater to.
+As you grow your subscription business more, the more inclusivity that you provide will allow for a larger audience than you can cater to.
 Only providing an option for PayPal can put any company out of business.
 Take the initiative to secure a payment processor that can equip you with the ability to accept credit cards, debit cards, ACH, and even mail order/ telephone order (MOTO) payments.
-This way, as soon as one of your customers gets to the payment section of your site, they will not be limited to one or the other.
+This way as soon as one of your customers gets to the payment section of your site, they will not be limited to one or the other.
 You will decrease the abandonment rate exponentially by implementing more options for your customers.

 Consider that payment preferences vary across the board.
 Younger people prefer to use debit, while older generations still utilize credit for many of their purchases.
 But on top of that, big-ticket buys and even recurring payments are most often put on a credit card.

 Make sure that you are covered for all of that with appropriate subscription payment processing.
 This can be found through a payment processor that is capable of supporting your business.
 Be aware that not all processors will accept subscription-style companies.
 The reason for these steps from their higher risk possibilities such as negative option billing, online fraud, and chargeback liability.

 Test for glitches